bikramadittyamondal0099-lgtm/my-first-project/README.md

 # my-first-project

 # PyChronicle – Week 1 Progress

 ## Overview

-PyChronicle is an AST-Powered Time-Travel Debugger designed to record and visualize the historical state of Python programs.
-The goal is to allow developers to move backward and forward through program execution without re-running the application.
+PyChronicle is a tool that helps developers see how their Python programs worked in the past.
+It.
+Shows the history of what the program did.
+This way developers can move back and forth through the programs steps without having to run it
 ## Week 1 Objectives

-* Learn and explore Python's Abstract Syntax Tree (AST) module.
+* Learn about Pythons Abstract Syntax Tree (AST) module.
-* Parse Python source files and analyze their structure.
+* Read Python code.
+Understand its structure.
-* Detect and extract variable assignments from Python code.
+*.
+Extract where variables are assigned in the code.
-* Design a storage system for execution data using SQLite.
+* Design a system to store data about the programs execution using SQLite.
-* Build the foundation for future execution tracing and time-travel debugging.
+* Build the basics for tracing and debugging.
 ## Work Completed

-* Implemented an AST parser capable of reading and analyzing Python source files.
+* I made a tool that can read and analyze Python code.
-* Developed a custom `NodeVisitor` to identify variable assignments and their corresponding line numbers.
+* I created a custom way to find where variables are assigned and what line of code they're on.
-* Created an SQLite database schema to store execution-related information, including timestamps, line numbers, variable names, and values.
+* I set up an SQLite database to store information about the programs execution like timestamps and variable values.
-* Successfully connected the AST analysis module with the SQLite storage layer.
+* I connected the code analysis tool to the SQLite database.
-* Tested the parser using sample Python programs and verified correct extraction of variables and line information.
+* I tested the tool with some sample Python programs.
+It worked.
 ## Technologies Used
 * Python
 * AST (Abstract Syntax Tree)
 * SQLite3
 ## Key Learning Outcomes

-* Understanding Python code representation through AST nodes.
+* I learned how Python code is represented as a tree of nodes.
-* Working with the `ast.NodeVisitor` class for code analysis.
+* I figured out how to use a class to analyze code.
-* Designing and managing SQLite databases programmatically.
+* I learned how to design and manage SQLite databases.
-* Building modular components for developer tooling and metaprogramming projects.
+* I built some components for developer tools.
 ## Next Steps (Week 2)

-* Implement runtime execution tracing using `sys.settrace()`.
+* I will track what happens when the program runs using a function.
-* Capture variable state changes during program execution.
+* I will capture changes to values during execution.
-* Store execution traces in SQLite for historical inspection.
+* I will store the execution history in SQLite.
-* Begin development of the Terminal User Interface (TUI) using Textual.
+* I will start building a text-based interface.

-This week established the core static-analysis and storage infrastructure required for PyChronicle's time-travel debugging system.
+This week I set up the core system, for PyChronicles time-travel debugging tool.